beyonk-group/svelte-google-analytics/README.md

   <button on:click={handleClick}>Add to Cart</button>
 </main>
 ```
-Pass in any valid action / options.
+Pass in any valid event action / options.
 (see [Google Analytics offical docs - Events](https://developers.google.com/analytics/devguides/collection/gtagjs/events)) for more info.